flywirecorp/flycomponents/README.md

 ```bash
 npm version patch
 ```
-This will bump the `package.json` version, build a new bundle, commit and push the changes tagging them to a new release.
+This will bump the `package.json` version, build a new bundle, commit,push the changes tagging them to a new release and update the documentation.

 ## Documentation